 Benefits of Serving as a Preceptor

-The University of New England College of Pharmacy has made special arrangements to provide you with access to the Preceptor Training and Resource Network from Pharmacist’s Letter.
+The University of New England School of Pharmacy has made special arrangements to provide you with access to the Preceptor Training and Resource Network from Pharmacist’s Letter.
 (If you already have access to Pharmacist's Letter, your subscription most likely includes the Preceptor Training and Resource Network, which means you can access the Preceptor Training and Resource Network the same way you access Pharmacist's Letter.)

 All you need is a University of New England University Preceptor CE ID# to use the Preceptor Training and Resource Network.
 Follow these simple steps to set up your CE ID#: